 The Elections Committee will be required to present to each candidate a list of campaign regulations, subject to approval by the EngSoc Council.
 The candidates will be required to obey these regulations.
 All efforts shall be made to enable all Society members to see, hear and know the names of the candidates.
 It shall be the duty of the Elections Committee to have printed and distributed around the campus prior to the elections, posters displaying the date and time of the elections, times and locations of all polling booths, and names and offices of all candidates.

 EngSoc agrees to subsidize each candidate to an amount approved by Council annually upon submission of receipts of expenses incurred from the campaign.
 This subsidy will be granted only if the candidates receives a portion of the first-round voting total equal to at least fifty per cent (50%) divided by the total number of candidates running for their nominated position.

+The Chief Electoral Officer shall hold all candidates accountable to the relevant campaign regulations.
+The Chief Electoral Officer may impose sanctions relating to the campaign as they see fit, including but not limited to:

+Campaign suspension

+Reduction of subsidies provided for campaign materials

+Disqualification

+A candidate may appeal a sanction set by the Chief Electoral Officer to the Engineering Review Board.
+Any decision by the Engineering Review Board is final.

 The annual election of the Executive of the Engineering Society shall be held simultaneously with the A.M.S. election unless permission is given to do otherwise by EngSoc Council.